gregei/Potato-8/README.md

     java -jar potato8-desktop.jar ROM_PATH [OPTIONAL SCALE]

 The optional scale parameter is used to scale the window size by a positive integer since the default size of the Chip-8 is 64x32 which is pretty small so putting the integer 2 will scale the window size to 128(64 * 2)x64(32 * 2).
-If an 0 or negative number is passed to scale parameter then by default a scaling of 10(640x320) will be used.
+The default scaling is 10(640x320).

 # Keyboard